thirdweb-dev/react/docs/react.thirdwebproviderprops.md

 ## ThirdwebProviderProps interface

-The props for the ThirdwebProvider.
+The possible props for the ThirdwebProvider.

 <b>Signature:</b>